 - Cool Car: The Reptar Wagon.
 Downplayed, it's still a children's toy that needs to be pushed to move, but it's a Not Zilla-shaped wagon that's very effective as an onroad and offroad vehicle, the arms can be extended to perform a swing-turn on a pole, becomes a boat with a propellor as "Aqua Reptar", deep-sounding voice clips via Stu's edited recordings, and prior to him removing them, mounted flamethrowers.

 - Cousin Oliver: Dil.
 After all, this is his debut.

-- Darker and Edgier: All the great memories of Rugrats are on display here; life-threatening situations, murderous animals, psychological tension tearing the group apart, the works.
+- Darker and Edgier: All the great memories we had of Rugrats are on display here; life-threatening situations, murderous animals, psychological tension tearing the group apart, the works.

 - Description Cut: Didi explains that Stu and Drew are brothers and they get along wonderfully.
 Cut to them fighting.

 - Determinator: Pretty much all the main cast.
-The babies searching for "the Lizard", Angelica searching for Cynthia, and the adults searching for the kids.
+The babies searching for "the Lizard" to get home, Angelica searching for Cynthia, and the adults searching for the kids.

 - Fake-Out Opening: The Rugrats in a "Okeydokey Jones" fantasy sequence.

-- Gross Out Show: Dil pees on the other Rugrats as they attempt to change his diaper at one point.
+- Dil pees on the other Rugrats as they attempt to change his diaper at one point.

 - Hartman Hips: Miriam Pickles.